QuentinRa/blog.quentinra.dev/proj/design-patterns/index.md

 a proper understanding of what you are trying to optimize.
 This may increase a lot the complexity of the code for almost nothing.

+* Cut-and-Paste Programming

+Do copy/paste code.
+Factorizing your code, using a function, will help patching all the bugs for this code at once, and make things more readable.

 <hr class="sl">